harrypars0ns/milestone-project/README.md

 I had a button with a call to action on the landing page but the icon in the button was not available on some mobiles.
 I have removed the button until this gets sorted.

+I was having some trouble with the sizing of the landing-page's content and carousel on iPad size screens so I have set up precision media queries on those sizes re-sizing the elements.

 I ran the css through the W3C validator with no errors found.

 ## Deployment

 I am hosting the site on GitHub pages on the master branch.
+I had a already commited to GitHub a few times before I actually put code on GitHub Pages.
+To do this I went into the settings tab in my GitHub repository and scrolled down to the GitHub Pages section, selected "master branch" as the source, and clicked 'Save'.
+This created the link to where my code is being published: "https://harrypars0ns.github.io/milestone-project/".

 If you want to run the code locally you can use 'git clone'.
 Alternatively you can download all the files in a .zip file and open 'index.html' in your browser of choice.

 ## Credits